pixellet14/cordova-plugin-phonegallery-loader/README.md

+<h2>A Simple plugin to display saved albums from your phone and even the pictures in them</h2>

 This my own sample code, you can use your own. it is just to display how the function could be called and how the plugin works

 function gallerySearch() {